 - 2019-21 USLG8 Social Responsibility and Ethical Reasoning

-Since 2015, degree programs have been allotted two years to engage in assessment activities for the undergraduate goal being assessed university wide, as noted in the above schedule.
-Degree programs spend the first year planning and reporting only their planned assessment methods.
-During the second year, degree programs implement their assessment methods, report assessment results and identify action plans for improvement if warranted.
-Action plans that emerge from this process can then be implemented with re-assessment reporting taking place in future years.
+Since 2015, faculty have been allotted two years to engage in assessment activities for the USLG being assessed university wide, as noted in the schedule above.
+The first year is for planning and reflecting, submitting their planned assessment methods, a curriculum map, and a reflection on the data, the process, and the impact of assessment.
+During the second year, faculty implement their assessment methods, report assessment results and their evaluation by degree program, and identify action plans for improvement if warranted.
+Action plans that emerge from this process can then be implemented with reassessment and reporting taking place in future years.

-Degree programs should expect to assess using the undergraduate USLG rubrics as specified in deliverable instructions.
-Units are also encouraged to develop their own criterion for assessment.
-The reasoning here is to promote and generate unit input as to how undergraduate goal is best handled for degree programs.
+Faculty should assess degree programs using the university USLG rubrics as specified in deliverable instructions.
+They may also develop additional criteria for assessment.
+The reasoning here is to promote and generate unit input as to how an undergraduate goal is best handled for degree programs.

 Assessment of Goal of Choice

-Degree programs also engage in the assessment of a Goals of Choice (GoC).
-This goal can be either a degree program learning goal or another USLG that has not been assessed recently.
-Degree programs are asked to identify and use an assessment rubric when assessing their Goal of Choice.
+Faculty also assess a Goal of Choice (GoC) for the degree program.
+This goal can be either a degree-program learning goal or a USLG that is not in the rotation schedule (USLGs 1,2, and 7), or one that requires reassessment.
+Faculty are asked to identify and use an assessment rubric when assessing their Goal of Choice.

-Degree Programs engage in assessment activities and submit reports according to the following timeline, which was revised in Spring 2016:
+Assessment activities and deliverable submissions occur according to the following timeline, which was revised in Spring 2016:

 |Submit Plan for:||USLG 3||USLG 4||USLG 8|